Keyboard shortcuts

 async fn main() -> Result<(), Box<dyn std::error::Error>> {

-// Define a rule that transforms data
+// Define a rule that loads the payload into `data.input` and then

 let rule_json = r#"{